laracasts/matryoshka/readme.md

 Matryoshka is a package for Laravel that provides Russian-Doll caching for your view logic.

-> Want to learn how this exact package was made from scratch.
+> Want to learn how this exact package was made from scratch?
 [See Laracasts.com](https://laracasts.com/series/russian-doll-caching-in-laravel).

 ## Installation